 Other than taking 3 months off to recover from the top surgery back in May 2018, I have been very consistent with my training routines.
 I am now working towards various calisthenics skills such as the muscle ups, levers, planche and handstand.
 I am not sure if Symmetric Strength can continue to accurately represent my progress anymore since it can’t capture straight arm strength or skill-based exercises.
-Nonetheless, here is my current strength level at year 5.
+Nonetheless, here is my current strength level at close to 5 years in training.